-- 1. Objectives difficult to understand or not clearly stated. - 2.
-Noncompliance to requirements (esp. weight, volume) or the activity description (esp. key tasks and deliverables) - 3.
+- Objectives difficult to understand or not clearly stated. - 2.
+Poor or missing technical requirements (e.g. not covering the key points, not quantified or verifiable, not matching market need). - 3.
 Poor or missing engineering approach (e.g. baseline concept not described, missing reviews or checks, lack of key testing or validation). - 4.
-Poor or inadequate programme of work (e.g. missing design or development steps) and inconsistency between text, flowchart, WBS, WPD and GANTT. - 5.
-Poor WPD (e.g. insufficient detail to understand the full scope of the work, no clear responsibilities, inputs and outputs of each WPD). - 6.
+Poor or inadequate programme of work (e.g. missing customer involvement, missing design or development steps) and inconsistency between text, flowchart, WBS, WPD and GANTT. - 5.
+Missing experience or facilities no information on relevant work done by the company, no or poor relevant CVs for the key personnel, no (or poor) information on facilities and/or having no plan to acquire it. - 6.
+Poor WPD (e.g. insufficient detail to understand the full scope of the work, no clear responsibilities, inputs and outputs of each WPD). - 7.
 Poor WBS (e.g. spaghetti WBS and flowchart, too many/few WP, WP with tasks for more than one entity).